|

 Another year, another job

-A high staff-turnover rate helps to force up wage costs, and
+A high staff-turnover rate helps to force up wage

-the week immediately after Chinese New Year, because people seem to like to
+staff just in the week immediately after Chinese New Year, because people

-start the new year with a new job.
-In middle management, the average
+seem to like to start the new year with a new job.
+In middle management, the

-retention period of an employee in Shanghai is just 1.8 years, with
+average retention period of an employee in Shanghai is just 1.8 years, with

 human-resources managers among the most difficult to keep.
 Some job